MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/SOAClienteling/RetailAppointment.md

 ### <a href=#community name="community">community</a>

 Shows how contact about the social activity originated, such as from Twitter or Facebook.
-This field is read\x2donly.
+This field is read-only.
 First included in: Retail\\SOAClienteling/RetailAppointment (this entity)

 #### Properties